cefothe/Python-Cource/lecture1/README.md

 print("Your number is %s" % number)
 ```
 Exercises (for each example create file `project7-{tasknumber}`):
-- [ ] Create a program that ask use for their name, store the result into variable and then print `My name is Stefan`
+- [X] Create a program that ask you for your name, store the result into variable and then print `My name is Stefan`
-- [ ] Create a program that ask use for their age, store the result into variable and then print `My age is 26`
+- [ ] Create a program that ask you for your age, store the result into variable and then print `My age is 26`